Household Cavalry: Order of precedence

 In the British Army Order of Precedence, the Household Cavalry is always listed first and always parades at the extreme right of the line, save in cases that the guns of the Royal Horse Artillery are to be first in line during parades.

-Place in British society
+Notable incidents

-The two regiments of the Household Cavalry are regarded as the most prestigious in the British Army, due to their role as the monarch's official bodyguard.
-Historically, this meant regularly being in close proximity to the reigning sovereign.
-As such, the soldiers, and especially officers, of the Household Cavalry were once drawn exclusively from the British aristocracy.
-While this is no longer the case, the Household Cavalry still draws many of its officers from the upper classes and gentry, and maintains a close personal connection to the Royal Family; both William, Prince of Wales and Prince Harry, Duke of Sussex were commissioned into the Blues and Royals.
-On occasions, this has led the Household Cavalry to be accused of elitism.
+In April 2024, after being spooked by falling concrete during their daily morning exercise, five horses unseated their riders and went on a panicked flight through central London.
+Colliding with vehicles and pedestrians, two of the horses suffered serious injuries.
+Three soldiers were among those injured and were taken to hospital.

 The Household Cavalry Foundation

 The Household Cavalry is supported by the Household Cavalry Foundation, the regimental charity, which raises funds in aid of five core themes: casualties, veterans, serving soldiers, horses and heritage.

 The Household Cavalry Regiment Museum

 The Household Cavalry has two museums.
 The Household Cavalry Museum is located at Horse Guards Parade in central London, where the HCMR mounts the King's Life Guard.
 The museum is a very popular tourist attraction with digital audio guides in several languages.
 The museum includes a window into the working stables of the King's Life Guard, allowing visitors to watch ongoing care of the horses throughout the day.
 Separately, the Household Cavalry Regiment has its own museum at Combermere Barracks in Windsor.
 A volunteer team organise tours and events and, in particular, administer the regiment's extensive material, documentary and photographic archives.
 The museum is open to public groups, by appointment.